 I discovered this little chestnut at the supermarket in Dubai the other day.
 Honestly.
 Is there a real need for this?
 There is so much stuff out there that marketers tell us we need to buy.
 But really?
 Do we?

 Part of me says why on earth would I need this but I would be lying if there wasn't a small percentage of me itching to buy this product.
-Mainly because I am a little anal (and it has nothing to do with this product) but being clean in a city full of many people from all around the world I do use the handsantiser after touching a shopping trolly and I do shower an awful lot (and not because I smell).
+Mainly because I am a little anal (and it has nothing to do with this product) but being living in an international city with people from all around the world I do tend to overuse hand santiser and shower an awful lot (and not because I smell).

 I found these Tic Tacs in Italy and wonder if something got lost in the translation with our taste buds?
 Honestly who is eating this?
 Put your hand up and come forward!